civier/tree2dir/README.md

 USAGE: tree2dir <path_list>

-OUTPUT: for each path in path list, generate a symbolic link to path in current directory
+OUTPUT: for each path in path list, generates a symbolic link to path in current directory

         the symbolic link name is identical to path, with "/" replaced with "_"

 AUTHOR: Oren Civier